isb-cgc/readthedocs/docs/source/sections/webapp/Saved-Cohorts.rst

 Molecular Tab
 ^^^^^^^^^^^^^

-    * Gene Mutation Status (selecting a cohort based on the presence of a mutation (of various types) in a gene)
+    * Gene Mutation Status (creating a cohort based on the presence of a mutation (of various types) in a gene)

 Save As New Cohort Button
 ^^^^^^^^^^^^^^^^^^^^^^^^^